Doña Ana County, New Mexico: Geography

-The county contains a number of prominent geographical features, most notably the Mesilla Valley (the flood plain of the Rio Grande) going north to south through the center and the Organ Mountains along the county's eastern edge.
-Other mountain ranges in the county are the Robledo Mountains, Doña Ana Mountains, Sierra de las Uvas, the southern end of the San Andres Mountains, East Potrillo Mountains, and West Potrillo Mountains, as well as two small, isolated mountains, Tortugas (or A) Mountain on the east and Picacho Peak on the west side of Las Cruces.
+The county contains a number of prominent geographical features, most notably the Mesilla Valley (the floodplain of the Rio Grande), which runs north to south through the center of the county, and the Organ Mountains, which are located along the county's eastern edge.
+Other mountain ranges located in the county include the Robledo Mountains, Doña Ana Mountains, Sierra de las Uvas, the southern end of the San Andres Mountains, East Potrillo Mountains, and West Potrillo Mountains.
+Two small, isolated mountains also exist within the county: Tortugas Mountain (also called A Mountain) to the east of Las Cruces, and Picacho Peak to the west.
 The county also includes one of New Mexico's four large lava fields, the Aden Malpais, and one of the world's largest maare volcanoes, Kilbourne Hole.